 Australian Quarantine Regulations

-Australian Quarantine and Inspection Service (AQIS) have issued strict instructions with regards to shipping / importing into Australia.
+Australia has very strict regulations with regards to shipping and importing into the country.
 These restrictions are in place in order to protect the natural environment and habitats in Australia from harmful diseases and pests.
-Restricted items are principally food, plants and animal material as these products have the potential to damage the agriculture of Australia.
-Please be advised of the following regulations when planning your removal to Australia:
+Restricted items are principally food, plants and animal material as these products have the potential to damage the agriculture of the country.
+Please be advised of the following regulations when planning removals to Australia:

-The items listed below will be seized and destroyed by AQIS.
+The items listed below will be seized and destroyed by the Department of Agriculture: